Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Introduction

 \subsection{Contributions}

 In this paper, we consider a LOS MIMO channel between two dual-polarized URAs, with imperfect isolation.

 We first derive the antenna spacing for the URAs that optimizes the eigenvalues of the channel matrix, consequently maximizing the system's capacity.
 Then, we minimize the physical aperture length and area while retaining the maximum capacity.
-Finally, we investigate the behavior of system capacity in relation to the higher carrier frequency utilization.
-The main contributions are as follows. \begin{itemize} \item We analytically derive the horizontal and vertical antenna spacing that maximizes the MIMO channel capacity in the spatial multiplexing regime where the signal-to-noise ratio (SNR) is large. \item We provide a closed-form expression for the maximum attainable capacity.
+Finally, we investigate the behavior of system capacity in relation to the utilization of higher carrier frequency bands.
+The main contributions are as follows. \begin{itemize} \item We analytically derive the horizontal and vertical antenna spacing that maximizes the MIMO channel capacity in the spatial multiplexing regime where the signal-to-noise ratio (SNR) is large.
 The results are qualitatively and quantitatively different than in the prior work due to imperfect polarization isolation \cite{LarssonP.2005,Zhou2012AADf}. \item We utilize the new analytic results to optimize the array geometries further to minimize either the area of the URA or the maximum aperture length.
-The analytical results are corroborated numerically. \item The antenna gain for both transmit and receive array is optimized in terms of directivity to attain the maximum capacity by moving towards higher frequencies.
+The analytical results are corroborated numerically. \item The antenna gain for both transmitter and receiver array is optimized in terms of directivity to attain the maximum capacity by moving towards higher frequencies. \end{itemize}